The Division of Forensic Services (DFS) strives to improve the

 Crime Scene Services Command.
 The DFS enforces strict quality assurance measures

 across both commands to ensure accurate forensic services are delivered.
 The Forensic Sciences Command laboratories have been accredited to conduct forensic testing by adhering to the ISO/IEC 17025 general requirements for competence of testing laboratories (including additional forensic requirements) and the FBI Quality Assurance Standards (for both DNA Testing and Databasing Laboratories).
 To maintain accreditation, the forensic science laboratories must adhere to stringent standards of quality and sound scientific practice.

 The Forensic Sciences Command (FSC) administers six operational

 laboratories across the state providing evidence testing in the areas of forensic

 biology/DNA, firearms/toolmarks, latent fingerprints, drug chemistry, trace chemistry,

-toxicology, questioned documents, and microscopy.
+toxicology, and microscopy.
 In addition, a DNA Indexing

 laboratory processes DNA profiles mandated by law to be entered into the state-level